Endpoints currently available

 Domain:

-Currently, the ecotoxicity module of the iSafeRat® HA-QSAR models can reliably predict the acute toxicity to daphnids for chemicals with the following mechanisms of action of toxicity (MechoA):
+Currently, the ecotoxicity module of the iSafeRat® HA-QSAR models can reliably predict the acute toxicity to daphnids for chemicals with the following mechanisms of toxic action (MechoA):

-with log KOW between 0 and ca. 5 (and possibly higher), i.e. the point at which acute toxicity is no longer found below the limit of solubility.
+for substances with a log KOW between 0 and ca. 5 (and possibly higher), i.e. the solubility/toxicity cut-off point at which acute toxicity is no longer observed below the limit of solubility.

 Methodology:

-- simple linear regression between subcooled liquid solubility and toxicity (Mackay et al. 2009, Thomas et al. 2015)
+• simple linear regression between subcooled liquid solubility and immobilisation of daphnids (Mackay et al. 2009, Thomas et al. 2015)

 Accuracy:

-As accurate as an OECD 202 study (in terms of finding true toxicity)
+As accurate as an experimental OECD 202 study (in terms of finding true toxicity)

 95%-Confidence Intervals